58 Sights in Parma, Italy (with Map and Images)

 The Arch of San Lazzaro is a triumphal arch that stands just outside and east of the city of Parma, Region of Emilia-Romagna.
 It was constructed in 1628 under the designs of Giovanni Battista Magnani to celebrate the arrival to the city of Margherita de’ Medici, the new wife of the then Duke Odoardo Farnese.
 At the time of its construction, the panels of the arch were painted by Pomponio Amidano with historical tableaus, depictingMarcus Aemilius Lepidus founds a Roman Colony in Parma.
 Parma sends Citizens to Rome to aid them during Floods.
 The siege of Parma by Legates of Sulla urging rebellion against Rome.
 Parma offers 1,000 citizens to protect Julius Caesar.
 Frederick II defeat in the 1248 Battle of Parma.
 Celebration of the victory with dedications to the Virgin.

-The Study and Archive of Communication Center is a research center of the University of Parma founded by Professor Carlo Arturo Quintavalle in 1968.
-Since its first years, the activity has been aimed at the establishment of a collection of archives of art, photography, architecture, Design, fashion and graphics, the organization of exhibitions and the publication of the catalogs.
+The Centre for Communication Studies and Archives is a research centre of the University of Parma founded by Professor Carlo Arturo Quintavalle in 1968.
+Since its early years, the activity has been aimed at the establishment of a collection of archives of art, photography, architecture, design, fashion and graphics, the organization of exhibitions and the publication of catalogs.

 The Shrine of Santa Maria della Steccata is a Greek-cross design Renaissance church in central Parma, Italy.
 The name derives from the fence in the church.
 A Nursing Madonna is enshrined within, crowned on 27 May 1601 by a Marian devotee, Fray Giacomo di Forli of the Capuchin order.
 Pope Benedict XVI raised the Marian sanctuary to the status of Basilica minor on 9 February 2008.

-The parish church of San Pancrazio Martire is a Catholic place of worship with Romanesque and neoclassical forms located in via Don Tito Pioli 7 in San Pancrazio Parma, a hamlet at the gates of Parma along the Via Emilia, in the province and diocese of Parma; It belongs to the group of Parma parish churches and is part of the pastoral area of Parma Baganzola-San Pancrazio.
+The parish church of San Pancrazio Martire is a Catholic place of worship with Romanesque and neoclassical forms located in via Don Tito Pioli 7 in San Pancrazio Parmense, a hamlet on the outskirts of Parma along the Via Emilia, in the province and diocese of Parma; it belongs to the group of Parma parishes and is part of the pastoral area of Parma Baganzola-San Pancrazio.

 9. Teatro Farnese